khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Android-Shell-Command-Reference.md

     keystore
     keystore_cli
     kill

+Send signals to processes.

     linker
     ln

+Used to set up a file system link.

     log
     logcat

+Prints the Android runtime log.

     logwrapper
     ls

+Lists files.

     lsmod
     lsof
     make_ext4fs
     mediaserver
     mkdir

+Make a directory.

     monkey

+A program that sends random events, used to test applications.
+(Like having a monkey playing with the device.)

     mount
     mtpd
     mv

+Move a file from one directory to another.
+(Only on the same file system.
+Use "cat a > b" to copy a file between file systems.

     nandread
     ndc
     netcfg